siisurit/check_done/README.md

 personal_access_token: ${MY_PERSONAL_ACCESS_TOKEN_ENVVAR}
 ```

-### Changing the board status column to check
+### Changing the project status name to check

-By default, check_done checks all issues and pull requests in the column rightmost/last column of the project board.
-If you left the default names when creating the GitHub project board, this would be the `"✅ Done"` column.
+By default, check_done checks all issues and pull requests in the last selectable project status.
+If you left the default names when creating the GitHub project board, this would be the `"✅ Done"` project status.

-If you want to check a different column, you can specify its name with this option.
+If you want to check a different project status, you can specify a partial or exact matching name with this option.
 For example:

 ```yaml
 project_status_name_to_check = "Done"
 ```

-The name takes the first column that partially matches the case sensitivity.
+The name takes the first project status that partially matches the case sensitivity.
 For example, `"Done"` will also match `"✅ Done"`, but not `"done"`.

-If no column matches, the resulting error messages will tell you the exact names of all available columns.
+If no project status matches, the resulting error messages will show you the exact name of the available project status selections.